-Regulations (Revised) regarding the General Scheme of Studies for the Bachelor's Degree Programs (including B.E, B.Arch., B.CRP., BS and BBA) of the Mehran University of Engineering and Technology, under Section 47(1) (n) of the Act 1977.
+Regulations (Revised) regarding the General Scheme of Studies for the Bachelor's Degree Programs (including B.E, B.Arch., B.CRP., BS and BBA) of the Mehran UET, under Section 47(1) (n) of the Act 1977.

 - 1. Short Title.
-These Regulations may be called the Mehran University of Engineering and Technology Bachelor of Degree Courses Regulations 2019, repealing such regulations framed by the University authorities (if any). - 2.
-These Regulations shall be subject to the Mehran University of Engineering and Technology General scheme of Studies for the Bachelor's degree courses Statutes 2012. - 3.
+These Regulations may be called the Mehran UET Bachelor of Degree Courses Regulations 2019, repealing such regulations framed by the University authorities (if any). - 2.
+These Regulations shall be subject to the Mehran UET General scheme of Studies for the Bachelor's degree courses Statutes 2012. - 3.
 Commencement.
 These Regulations shall be deemed to have come into force with effect from 19-Batch. - 4.
 Definitions.
 In these Regulations unless otherwise expressly stated, - i.
 "University" means the Mehran University of Engineering and Technology, Jamshoro. - ii.
 "Academic Year" means the Academic Year of the University. - iii.
 "Spring / Fall Semester" means a Period of 21 weeks out of an academic year for teaching and evaluation and /or guidance of the students of the University. - iv.
-"Summer Semester" means a Period of 08 weeks out of an academic year fot teaching and evaluation and /or guidance of the students of the University. - v.
-"Vice-Chancellor", "Pro Vice Chancellor", "Dean", "Director", "Chairman / Chairperson" "Teacher" and "Controller of Examinations" means respectively the Vice-Chancellor, the Pro Vice Chancellor, the Dean of Faculty, the Director of Institute, the Chairman/ Chairperson of Teaching Department, the Teacher and the Controller of Examinations of the University. - vi.
+"Summer Semester" means a Period of 08 weeks out of an academic year forteaching and evaluation and /or guidance of the students of the University. - v.
+"Vice-Chancellor", "Pro Vice Chancellor", "Dean", "Director", "Chairman / Chairperson" "Teacher" and "Controller of Examinations" means respectively the Vice-Chancellor, the Pro Vice Chancellor, the Dean of Faculty, the Director of Institute, the Chairman/Chairperson of Teaching Department, the Teacher and the Controller of Examinations of the University. - vi.
 "Departmental Committee".
-Each Department/ Institute will have a Departmental Committee consisting of three senior most teachers of the Department / Institute including Chairman/ Chairperson / Director as convener. - vii.
+Each Department/ Institute will have a Departmental Committee consisting of three senior most teachers of the Department / Institute including Chairman/ Chairperson/ Director as convener. - vii.
 "Credit Hours (C.H.)" have been defined in section 6. - viii.
 "Quality Point (Q.P.), Grade Point Average (G. P.A.), and "Cumulative Grade Point Average (C.G.
 P.A.) has been defined in section 17.